kcubeterm/achoz/README.md

     ]
  ```

 Once you done with all.
-Fire `achoz` it will start crawling and once it crawled and index all documents you could search your document via browser at http://localhost:8080
+Fire `achoz crawl` it will start crawling and once it crawled.
+then fire `achoz index ` and it will  index all documents that have been crawled.

+Now you are ready to go once fire `achoz start`

+browse and search docs at http://localhost:8080